HIRO-group/npm-base/README.md

 required to run code and enable experiments for **PokeRRT** and **multimodal planning**.

 ## Set up your dev environment
+1. Setup an SSH Key with Gitub: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
-1. Make a project folder for all the repos and the dev environment: `mkdir ~/npm && cd ~/npm`
+2. Make a project folder for all the repos and the dev environment: `mkdir ~/npm && cd ~/npm`
-2. Install ROS Melodic on Ubuntu 18.04 with Python 2.7 support.
+3. Install ROS Noetic on Ubuntu 20.04 with Python 3.8 support.
     ~~~
     # Setup your computer to accept software from packages.ros.org
     sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'